Building Trust in Black-box Optimization: A Comprehensive Framework for Explainability: Introduction

 This paper introduces a wide range of explainability metrics applicable to different stages of surrogate optimization.
 Our proposed metrics are designed to be generalizable to any optimizers and surrogate models, thereby broadening the scope and utility of explainability in BBO.
-This comprehensive set of metrics ensures that the decision-making processes in surrogate optimization are transparent, interpretable, and trustworthy, enhancing their applicability and reliability across diverse optimization scenarios.
+This comprehensive set of metrics ensures that the decision-making processes in surrogate optimization is explainable, enhancing their applicability across diverse optimization scenarios.
 Our metrics are divided into four main categories, each focusing on a different aspect of the surrogate optimization process; 1) Sampling Core Metrics Explain the reasoning and strategy behind the sampling process.
 2) Batch Properties Metrics Detail the criteria and efficiency of the generated sample batches.
 3) Optimization Process Metrics Provide a comprehensive overview of the entire optimization process, including convergence and performance.
 4) Feature Importance Metrics Describe the importance of features for the black-box objective, surrogate model behavior, and exploration or exploitation objectives.
-This comprehensive set of metrics ensures that the decision-making processes in surrogate optimization are transparent, interpretable, and trustworthy, broadening the scope and utility of explainability in black-box optimization.
+This comprehensive set of metrics ensures that the decision-making processes in surrogate optimization is explainable, broadening the scope and utility of explainability in black-box optimization.